fkie/iop_platform/README.md

 _hz (double_ Default: 1.0)

-> Specifies the rate at which the nsolicited Report Heartbeat Pulse message is send, in Hertz.
+> Specifies the rate at which the unsolicited Report Heartbeat Pulse message is send, in Hertz.
 0 disables the send.

 #### Publisher: